|

 - Task-oriented end-effectors: requirements and specifications

-Notification of acceptance: 16 May 2021
+Notification of acceptance: 16 extended to 19 May 2021

 - Extended abstract (maximum 2 pages) will be accepted for poster presentation at this workshop.